brumik/react-json-chart-builder/README.md

 ## Intall the npm package
 * `npm i --save react-json-chart-builder`

+## Update guide
+This section describes the changes you need to make to keep the chart builder working after the update.

+### v1.x.x to v2 (v2-breaking-changes branch)
+* All the truncate props were miss spelled as turncate.
+In the schemas replace every occurence of `turncateAt` with `truncateAt`.

 ## Workflow
 * Write code, commit with semantic release commit messages (see bellow)
 * Create PR